-Inspection of equipment upon arrival Shipments are made F.O.B., Dallas, Texas, by rail or truck.
-In either case, the unit is securely strapped, tied, and blocked to prevent shipping damage.
+Inspection of equipment upon arrival Shipments are made F.O.B., Dallas, Texas, by truck.
+The unit is securely strapped, tied, and blocked to prevent shipping damage.
 All shipments are checked by an inspector before they are accepted by the carrier.
-Parts that are shipped unmounted are noted on the bill of lading or packing list.
+Parts that are shipped un-mounted are noted on the bill of lading or packing list.
 Upon receipt of shipment, all units should be checked against the bill of lading to insure all items have been received.
 The units should be checked carefully for physical damage in the presence of the carrier's representative.
 If parts are missing or damage has occurred, a claim should be filed immediately with the carrier.
-Widely varying conditions under which the units are transported to the jobsite, unloaded, and installed make it impossible for Applied Air to assume responsibility for handling of equipment in transit.
+Widely varying conditions under which the units are transported to the jobsite, unloaded, and installed make it impossible for the factory to assume responsibility for handling of equipment in transit.